-The purpose of this article is to discuss important CDP considerations from a developer's perspective, it is written in such a way as to appeal to a broad audience for anyone interested to learn more.
+The purpose of this article is to give a taste and introduce important CDP considerations.
+It is written in such a way as to appeal to a broad audience for anyone interested to learn more.

 Let's get started.

 Historically data used for digital direct marketing has been sourced from disparate systems.
 The issue with this approach for organising customer data is that information about a customer can be siloed and not easily accessed.